-Ian Goldin was Vice President of the World Bank (2003-2006) and prior to that the Bank's Director of Development Policy (2001-2003).
+Previously Ian was Vice President of the World Bank (2003-2006) and prior to that the Bank's Director of Development Policy (2001-2003).
 He served on the Bank's senior management team and led the Bank's collaboration with the United Nations and other partners as well as with key countries.
 As Director of Development Policy, he played a pivotal role in the research and strategy agenda of the Bank.

-From 1996 to 2001 he was Chief Executive and Managing Director of the Development Bank of Southern Africa and served as an adviser to President Nelson Mandela.
-He succeeded in transforming the Bank to become the leading agent of development in the 14 countries of Southern Africa.
+From 1996 to 2001 he was Chief Executive and Managing Director of the Development Bank of Southern Africa (DBSA) and served as an adviser to President Nelson Mandela.
+He succeeded in transforming the DBSA to become the leading agent of development in the 14 countries of Southern Africa.
 During this period, Goldin served on several Government committees and Boards, and was Finance Director for South Africa's Olympic Bid.

-Previously, Goldin was Principal Economist at the European Bank for Reconstruction and Development (EBRD) in London, and Program Director at the OECD Development Centre in Paris, where he directed the Programs on Trade, Environment and Sustainable Development.
+Previously, Goldin was Principal Economist at the European Bank for Reconstruction and Development (EBRD) in London, and before that he was Program Director at the OECD Development Centre in Paris, where he directed the Programs on Trade, Environment and Sustainable Development.

 He has a BA (Hons) and a BSc from the University of Cape Town, an MSc from the London School of Economics, and an MA and Doctorate from the University of Oxford, and an AMP from INSEAD.